Ino and the Wu

 A vertical coop adventure platformer about the power of friendship.

 Ino and the Wu are the protagonists of the project that we were working on for around one year.
-In a team of four, my tasks were 2D Art, Game Design, User Experience Design, UI Design and Project Management.
+In a team of four, my tasks were UX and UI Design, Game Design, 2D Art and Project Management.

 Thanks to my fantastic teammates Nils Gudat, Sarah Wagemann and Arne Urff!
 You are the best…